-- A. Have fulfilled all of the courses and credit-hour requirements of the certificate curriculum as specified in the College catalog with a minimum of 25 percent (25%) of the credits acquired at the College awarding the certificate; - B. Have been certified for graduation by the appropriate college official; - Have earned a grade point average of at least 2.0 in all studies attempted that are applicable toward graduation in their curricula; - Have filed an application for graduation with the Coordinator of Admissions & Records in the Division of Enrollment Management and Student Services; - E. Have resolved all financial obligations to the College and returned all library and college materials.
+- A. Have fulfilled all of the courses and credit-hour requirements of the certificate curriculum as specified in the College catalog with a minimum of 25 percent (25%) of the credits acquired at the College awarding the certificate; - B. Have been certified for graduation by the appropriate college official; - C. Have earned a grade point average of at least 2.0 in all studies attempted that are applicable toward graduation in their curricula; - D. Have filed an application for graduation through their MyVHCC>SIS account.
+Students should watch for an email each semester containing graduation information. - E. Have resolved all financial obligations to the College and returned all library and college materials.